exercism/common-lisp/exercises/concept/lillys-lasagna-leftovers/.docs/instructions.md

 ## 4. Splitting the leftovers

-Now that you've helped improve the lasagna cooking functions there is _a lot of lasanga_!
+Now that you've helped improve the lasagna cooking functions there is _a lot of lasagna_!
 Lilly wants to repay you for all your help by splitting the leftovers with you.
 You will need to write a function that takes three parameters: the total amount of leftovers, the number of containers for leftovers Lilly found in their cupboards and the